viniciusrocsantiago/java-weatherapi-test/README.md

 # WeatherApp API
-A simple RESTful API built with Spring Boot to retrieve current weather data and forecasts for cities, powered by external weather services.
-This project is ideal for developers needing quick and reliable weather data integration.
+A simple RESTful API built with Spring Boot to retrieve current weather data and forecasts for cities filtered by zip code.
+It is powered by external weather services.

 ### Technologies Used
-This project is a modern Java application utilizing the following key technologies:
+This project is a Java application utilizing the following key technologies:
-- Language: Java
 - Framework: Spring Boot 3.x
 - Build Tool: Maven (Inferred from standard Java/Spring setup)
 - Architecture: RESTful Web Service
-- Dependencies: Spring Web, likely uses a JSON processing library (e.g., GSON) and an HTTP client to communicate with the external weather API.
+- Dependencies: Spring Web, likely uses a JSON processing library (Gson) and an HTTP client to communicate with the external weather API.
+- Caffeine (caching library)
 - Testing: JUnit, Mockito

 ### Getting Started